GimpTutorial/3-Animated-Sprites/README.md

 ### 21 Add On: Fuse Layers
 + How to use the fuse layer filter we just added
-+ The caveats and things to watch out for when using it.
++ The caveats and things to watch out for when using it

+### 22 Add On Sprite Sheet
++ How to use the sprite sheet filter we have added
++ Really easy to use, but just makes one long strip, which might be problematic